dhis2/dhis2-docs/src/commonmark/en/content/android/features-supported.md

 <p>Generate events based on enrolment date (not incident date)</p>
 </td>
 <td>
 <p>Check on it for auto-generating due dates of events from program-stages of this program based on the enrollment date.
-If it is not checked, the due dates are generated based on incident date.</p>
+If it is not checked, the due dates are generated based on incident date.
+If the tracker end user tries to change the incident date after an event is generated, a warning will appear to inform that the generated event date(s) will not change automatically.</p>
 </td>
 <td>
 <p>Program with registration</p>